 However, this system of air purification has gone basically unnoticed by the air purification market, because of its desire to sell oversized ventilating equipment systems and because it has come to rely on filter replacement sales as a lucrative source of income.

-The second set of diagrams shows various portable air purifiers, and just like building system air purifiers, these rely almost entirely upon various filters which trap particulates, but do little to trap chemicals or gases.
+The second set of diagrams below show various portable air cleaner filter types diagramair purifiers, and just like building system air purifiers, these rely almost entirely upon various filters which trap particulates, but do little to trap chemicals or gases.
 Some of these filters are of mesh or foam construction, while others have activated carbon to capture certain chemicals and odors, but the number of chemicals and gases captured are woefully small compared to the 80,000 chemicals the chemical industry produces each year.
 Further, like all filters, these activated carbon filters become saturated and need replacement, or they spew toxins back into the air.
 Plant air purifiers, on the other hand, trap pollutants in their filter bed, while microbes around the plant’s root system clean out the filter bed so replacement becomes unnecessary.
 Plus, the system has other mechanisms, such as wet scrubbers, to remove chemicals, or VOCs, as well.

 PhytoFilter Technologies has furthered the research done at NASA and has patent pending technology which makes plant air purifiers more efficient, more user-friendly and allows such systems to be installed within parts of a building never used.
 Our technology provides all but a complete lock on plant air purification.

 This newest form of air purification is completely natural and will result in a dramatic increase in the size of the indoor air purification market, causing it to grow exponentially in size, just like bottled water and organic farming have, simply because people do not want to ingest substances laden with chemicals, whether those chemicals be in water, food, or air.